Updated: May 10

-The end of the year is a reflective time for many – it's a reminder that time is moving forward with an opportunity to change course to be more conscious about what I’m creating in my life.
+The end of the year is a reflective time for many – it's a reminder that time is moving forward with an opportunity to change course.
+This is an opportunity to be more conscious about what I’m creating in my life.

 Here’s a few of the questions I like to ask myself at year’s end:

 What did I accomplish?